 This lineage informs him.
 He has four children and he takes great care to farm his vines sustainably, with careful monitoring of the parcels to determine disease threats and consequent treatments if required.
 Each of his many parcels offers something different, and each is farmed and trained in ways that best suit it and its grape variety.
-He loves blending and is careful to ferment only in steel or glass-lined concrete vats in order to have the clearest expression of the wine.
+He’s a keen blender, and is careful to ferment only in steel or glass-lined concrete vats in order to have the clearest expression of the wine.
 He likes malolactic fermentations for the aromatic complexity this gives, and he leaves his wine in tank or vat over the winter, bottling in the spring or summer before ageing the wine sur latte (i.e., in bottles on their sides on thin wooden battens).
 Upon disgorging, he uses the minimum dosage to showcase the wine’s origins.
 His reserve wines come from perpetual reserves that he began around the turn of this century.
-What he likes in wine is elegance and detailed clarity.
+What he likes most in wine is detailed clarity and elegance.